 1. Body Awareness

-Because anxiety often manifests as physical symptoms, it can be very helpful to develop a more fine-tuned awareness of the body.
-This can be done through regularly practicing the progressive relaxation technique below.
-Over time it will result in a heightened ability to recognize anxiety as soon as it begins to come up.
-It then becomes possible to treat the anxiety before the symptoms intensify.
+Because anxiety often manifests as physical symptoms, developing a more fine-tuned awareness of the body can help.
+This can be done by regularly practicing progressive relaxation techniques Over time, body awareness can result in a heightened ability to recognize anxiety as soon as it starts.
+It then becomes possible to treat symptoms before they intensify.

 2. Progressive Relaxation

-Most hypnotherapists incorporate some kind of progressive body relaxation into a hypnosis session.
-This mindfulness technique is easy to learn and apply at home.
-Simply find a quiet space, close your eyes, and bring your attention to each part of the body from the top of the head down to the feet.
-Spend some time noticing where there is tension or stress and do your best to let go and relax.
+Progressive body relaxation is easy to learn and apply at home.
+Find a quiet space, close your eyes, and bring your attention to each body part from the top of the head down to the feet.
+Spend some time noticing where there is tension or stress, and do your best to let go and relax.
+These exercises can help release pent-up anxiety, naturally calming and soothing you.

 3. Visualization

 Once a person is relaxed, they can begin to visualize different scenarios where it becomes possible for the anxiety to subside.
 One technique is to create a calm, safe place with the imagination.
 This can be a beach, a forest, or a safe and familiar room.
-Once “there,” the person should pay attention to sensory details until the experience seems more and more real.
-This can give the person suffering from anxiety a much needed break and is often enough to treat the immediate symptoms for the short-term.
+Once “there,” the person should pay attention to sensory details until the experience becomes more real.
+This can give the person suffering from anxiety a much-needed break and is often enough to treat the immediate symptoms for the short term.

 4. Break the Cycle

-Anxiety and panic attacks can make a person feel like they are caught in a cycle of fearful emotions and physical sensations.
-It can be difficult, but breaking the cycle by changing the stimulus or environment can bring relief.
+Anxiety and panic attacks can cause a cycle of fearful emotions and physical sensations.
+Breaking the cycle by changing the stimulus or environment can bring relief.
 Going outside for a walk, engaging in some physical exercise, or simply calling a friend are all ways to cut the loop of fearful thinking and feeling.

 Other Therapies Effective for Treating Anxiety